aolayeye/Mapping_Earthquakes/README.md

 #### Tools
 1. Mapbox API
+2. D3.js library
-2. Leaflet: an open-source JavaScript library for mobile-friendly interactive maps
+3. Leaflet: an open-source JavaScript library for mobile-friendly interactive maps
-3. HTML and CSS to render and style the webpage
+4. HTML and CSS to render and style the webpage
+5. GeoJSON

 #### Control Flow
 1. Create a folder structure to hold the index.html file, and the JavaScript files